wacncontent/CustomizeTool/removeCommentOutput/includes/web-sites-python-troubleshooting-package-installation.md

 ### Include the virtual environment in the repository (requires Windows)

-Note: When using this option, make sure to use a virtual environment that matches the platform/architecture/version that is used on the web site in Azure Websites (Windows/32-bit/2.7 or 3.4).
+Note: When using this option, make sure to use a virtual environment that matches the platform/architecture/version that is used on the web app in Azure (Windows/32-bit/2.7 or 3.4).

 If you include the virtual environment in the repository, you can prevent the deployment script from doing virtual environment management on Azure by creating an empty file: